Jengel1/JobHunter/README.md

 Job Hunter
 ===================

 A simple desktop application to aid in tracking the status of submitted resumes to tech companies and recruiters.
 This project was originally forked from scalafx/scalafx-hello-world in order to make use of the configurations in the build.sbt file, the plugins.sbt file, and the project and target folders.
+The jbcss branch of this project includes stylesheets.

 Content
 -------